mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Current Status:** Haunted ruins, officially forbidden

 ### Foundation (587 CR)
+*While the Blackwood bloodline traces to Lord Garrett Blackwood (750 BW), the formal noble house was established when Raven's Keep was built in 587 CR.*

 **The Blackwood Stronghold:** ::
 - Built by Lord Aldric Blackwood I (founder)